keithieopia/keithieopia.com/content/contact.md

 +++
 title = "Contact"
 date = "2016-04-04"
+lastmod = "2019-01-09"
 url = "/contact/"
 hidefromhome = "true"
 menu = "main"
 +++

-The easiest way to contact me is via my email address: [timothykeith@gmail.com](mailto:diomhair@protonmail.com).
+The easiest way to contact me is via my email address: [timothykeith@gmail.com](mailto:timothykeith@gmail.com).
 Please use a sensible subject line so I don't accidentally mistake your message for spam.

-If you prefer not to use Google, I also have an alternative email at: [diomhair@protonmail.com](mailto:diomhair@protonmail.com).
-D&#xEC;omhair means *secret* or *private* in Scots Gaelic, among [other translations](https://en.wiktionary.org/wiki/d%C3%AComhair).

 ## GPG / OpenPGP / PGP
 If you're privacy conscious, feel free to encrypt any messages using my [public key](http://uploads.keithieopia.com/timothykeith.pub.asc).
 If you prefer, my key is also available on [keybase.io](https://keybase.io/timothykeith), the fingerprint is: